When talking about Hydroponics, we cannot miss talking about the Deep Water Culture technique.

 The plants that are most suitable to grow with deep culture systems are anything that doesn’t have to flower including many varieties of lettuces and lots of different herbs.
 These plants grow super fast and healthy.
 Besides that, you can also grow tomatoes, peppers, and even larger fruits like squash even though they take a bit more effort.

-A deep water culture is easy to design.
+A deep water culture is easy to design on your own.
 What you will need:

 • A reservoir to contain water